 If you are under stress or feeling anxious, you may experience dry mouth syndrome.
 Symptoms can also occur as a result of hormone changes from pregnancy or menopause, as well as snoring or breathing with an open mouth.

 Saliva is approximately 99 percent water, with its remaining components consisting of lubricants that help fight infection, as well as enzymes and proteins that help you digest food.
 Healthy adults produce an estimated three pints of saliva a day.

 Insufficient saliva causes the soft tissues of the mouth to become irritated, making them inflamed and more susceptible to infection.
 Your tongue may feel sensitive (burning tongue syndrome).

 Also, without saliva to wash away food debris and neutralize the acids produced by plaque, your teeth are more susceptible to dental cavities and tooth decay.

 What's more, without the lubricating effect of saliva, you may find it difficult to swallow, talk and chew your food.
 You may be less able to taste foods, as well.
 Your throat may be sore and hoarse, and your nasal passages may become dry.

-There are a number of simple dry mouth syndrome treatments that are designed to restore moisture to your mouth.
+There are a number of simple treatments that are designed to restore moisture to your mouth.
 Your dentist may recommend: